+5.5.2.5.
+Step $\frac{42.4}{}$ : Determine the emission factor of on-site electricity generation with fossil fuels $(EF{EG,FF,y})$

+- 65. If no fossil fuel based power generation was identified as part of the baseline scenario, or if fossil fuel based power generation was identified as part of the baseline scenario, but all capacity of power generation based on fossil fuels is used in the cogeneration mode (i.e. up to step 4.2), then make it should be assumed in equation (2) that $EF{EG,FF,y} = EF{EG,GR,y}$ . - 66.
+Otherwise, i.e. When fossil fuel based power only generation wasis identified as part of the baseline scenario and after conducting the steps to 4.2 some power generation capacity based on fossil fuels is left, EFEG,FF,y should shall be determined using Option A or Option B below.
+If if fossil fuel power plants were operated at the project site prior to the implementation of the CDM project activity, either Option A or Option B can be used to determine the emission factor (EFEG,FF,y).
+For new power plants that would be constructed at the project site in the baseline scenario, Option B should shall be used.

+- (a) Option A: Determine $EF{EG,FF,y}$ as per the procedure described under "Scenario B: Electricity consumption from an off-grid captive power plant" in the latest approved version of the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation", using data from the three calendar years prior the date of submission of the PDD for validation of the CDM project activity; - (b) Option B: Determine a default emission factor for $EF{EG,FF}$ based on a default the efficiency of the power plant that would be operated at the project site in the baseline and a default $CO_2$ emission factor for the fossil fuel types that would be used, as follows:

+$$EF{EG,FF} = 3.6 \times \frac{EF{BL,CO2,FF}}{\eta{BL,FF}}$$ Equation (12)

+$EF{EG,FF,y}$ = CO2 emission factor for electricity generation with fossil fuels at the project site in the baseline in year y (tCO2/MWh)

+$EF{BL,CO2,FF}$ = CO2 emission factor of the fossil fuel type that would be used for power generation at the project site in the baseline (tCO2/GJ)

+$\eta{BL,FF}$ = Efficiency of the fossil fuel power plant(s) at the project site in the baseline (ratio)

 5.5.2.6.
-Step 12.65: Determine the emission factor of on-site electricity generation with fossil fuels

-- 64. If no fossil fuel based power generation was identified as part of the baseline scenario, or if fossil fuel based power generation was identified as part of the baseline scenario, but all capacity of power generation based on fossil fuels is used in the cogeneration mode (i.e. up to step 4.2), then make $EF{EG,FF,y} = EF{EG,GR,y}$. - 65.
-Otherwise, i.e. When fossil fuel based power generation was identified as part of the baseline scenario and after conducting the steps up to 4.2 some power generation capacity based on fossil fuels is left remains available, $EF{EG,FF,y}$ should shall be determined using Option A or Option B below.
-If fossil fuel power plants were operated at the project site prior to the implementation of the CDM project activity, either Option A or Option B can be used.
-For new power plants that would be constructed at the project site in the baseline scenario, Option B should shall be used. - (a) Option A: Determine $EF{EG,FF,y}$ as per the procedure described under "Scenario B: Electricity consumption from an off-grid captive power plant" in the latest approved version of the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" "TOOL05: Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation", using data from the three calendar years prior the date of submission of the PDD for validation of the CDM project activity. - (b) Option B: Determine a default emission factor for $EF{EG,FF}$ based on a default efficiency of the power plant that would be operated at the project site in the baseline and a default CO_2 emission factor for the fossil fuel types that would be used, as follows:

-$$EF{EG,FF} = 3.6 \times \frac{EF{BL,CO2,FF}}{\eta{BL,FF}}$$

-$EF{EG,FF}$ = CO_2 emission factor for electricity generation with fossil fuels at the project site in the baseline in year y (tCO 2 /MWh) EF {BL,CO2,FF} = CO_2 emission factor of the fossil fuel type that would be used for power generation at the project site in the baseline (tCO_2/GJ) $\eta{\scriptscriptstyle BL,FF}$ = Efficiency of the fossil fuel power plant(s) at the project site in the baseline (ratio)

-5.5.2.7.
-Step 42.56: Determine the emission factor of grid electricity generation
+Step 1.6: Determine the emission factor of grid electricity generation

-66. The parameter $EF{EG,GR,y}$ should be determined as the combined margin CO2 emission factor for grid to which the CDM project activity is connected in year y, calculated using the latest approved version of the "TOOL07: Tool to calculate the emission factor for an electricity system".
+67. The parameter EFEG,GR,y should be determined as the combined margin CO2 emission factor for grid to which the CDM project activity is connected in year y, calculated using the latest approved version of the "Tool to calculate the emission factor for an electricity system".